drivelling-spinel/tartar/doc/extras.md

 3. From InstaDoom distribution zip, extract SELFIE.WAD and SELFIE.DEH into the same directory as TARTAR.EXE.

-4. Run TARTAR.EXE as usual (no need for -file or -deh command line argument) and be on the lookout for a message in the console mentioning the selfie stick.
+4. Run TARTAR.EXE as usual (no need for additional -file or -deh command line argument to load SELFIE.WAD or SELFIE.DEH) and be on the lookout for a message in the console mentioning the selfie stick.

 5. Play the game, take out the stick by pressing L whenever you want, remove it by switching to any weapon.
 Use Fire to take selfies.